Latest Travel News

 - January 20 - January 30

-Sitting at the crossroads of Western Europe, Belgium is known for its rich Flemish medieval cities in the north such as Bruges, Brussels, Antwerp and Ghent, while Wallonia in the south is home to the thick, forested hills of the Ardennes and the country’s largest nature reserve the High Fens.
+Sitting at the crossroads of Western Europe, Belgium is known for its rich Flemish medieval cities in the north such as Bruges, Kortrijk, Brussels, Antwerp and Ghent, while Wallonia in the south is home to the thick, forested hills of the Ardennes and the country’s largest nature reserve the High Fens.

 There are three official languages: Dutch is spoken in the north, French in the south and German in the east.

 Brussels is also referred to as the capital of Europe, home to many EU institutions as well as NATO headquarters.
 Its most famous resident is the Manneken Pis statue of a little urinating boy.

 Chocolates, waffles, mussels and frites are all quintessential Belgian while many of the country’s restaurants consistently rank high in the world’s most influential restaurant guides.